A locally preferred structure characterises all dynamical regimes of a supercooled liquid: Introduction

 Despite the merits of the FLD theories, an important problem persists.
 The measured structural changes of the liquid across the accessible supercooled temperature range are extremely subtle, casting doubts on the extent and even the existence of the FLDs \cite{2009Cavagna, Kivelson2008} as well as the structural changes that accompany processes at $T_{A}$ \cite{Chen1988, Iwashita2013}.
 Therefore, observing FLDs and studying their role in the dynamical crossover at $T_{A}$ would bolster FLD theory, the interpretation of the apparent universality across metallic liquids, and the overall understanding of the relationship between structure and dynamics in liquids

-In this Letter, we demonstrate the development and growth of FLDs in a metallic liquid as it is cooled through $T_{A}$, providing a coherent picture of the structural and dynamical features of the cooperativity that arises at this crossover temperature as well as within the supercooled regime.
+In this work, we demonstrate the development and growth of FLDs in a metallic liquid as it is cooled through $T_{A}$, providing a coherent picture of the structural and dynamical features of the cooperativity that arises at this crossover temperature as well as within the supercooled regime.
 Rapidly growing fluctuations in domain sizes are linked to the development of glassy dynamics, leading to the identification of another crossover at lower temperature, $T_{D}$, which may be possible to observe in experimental structural studies \cite{Mauro2013, Mauro2014}.
-These extensive domains then quickly stabilize, marked by a sudden drop in the domain fluctuations, and percolate the system before it reaches $T_{g}$.
+While supercooling, these extensive domain then quickly stabilize, marked by a sudden drop in domain fluctuations, and percolate across the system before the temperature reaches $T_{g}$.
 The MD results presented here suggest that all of these characteristic temperatures, $T_{A}$, $T_{D}$ and $T_{g}$ correspond to a cascade of cooperative structural rearrangements involving a LPS that begins at $T_{A}$, a result consistent with the prediction from recent experimental studies of viscosity \cite{Kelton2014}.

 The remainder of this paper is organized as follows: in section II, we introduce the methods of our MD simulations.
 In section III, we discuss our methods of our Voronoi analysis, and introduce definitions of icosahedral ordering.
 Section IV introduces the temperatures $T_{A}$ and $T_{D}$, and the dynamical features that accompany them.
 Section V defines liquid relaxation and restructuring timescales and discusses the role played by cooperative structural rearrangements at $T_{A}$ and $T_{D}$.
 Here also we show that $T_{A}$ marks the onset of connected icosahedral ordering.
 Section VI links that dynamical features that begin at $T_{D}$ with the rapid proliferation of connected domains of icosahedra.
 Section VII provides an overview of the structure-dynamic relationships of the liquid and its icosahedron domains from high temperatures down to $T_{g}$, where were find that a single domain of icosahedra has percolated the system.
 Section VIII contains a summary of our findings.